 Journalism is open to graduates of any degree, but some choose to take a postgraduate qualification in journalism to develop their skills.
 The best courses are accredited by the National Council for the Training of Journalists (NCTJ) or the Broadcast Journalism Training Council (BJTC).

 Experience is essential if you want to work in journalism or publishing.
-Read the Media and creative industries work experience (PDF , 943kb) to find out how and where to get experience.
 You should think about:

-There are opportunities exclusively for under-represented groups in the sector to gain work experience in journalism and publishing, such as the Guardian Positive action scheme (BAME schemes, and a scheme for people with disabilities) and and Creative Access (BAME and those with lower socioeconomic status).
+There are opportunities exclusively for under-represented groups in the sector to gain work experience in journalism and publishing, such as the Guardian Positive action scheme (BAME schemes, and a scheme for people with disabilities) and and Creative Access (BAME and those from lower socioeconomic backgrounds).

 Journalism jobs are advertised:

-Freelancers find work by pitching ideas to media organisations; Mediargh has some advice on putting together a feature pitch.
+Freelancers find work by pitching ideas to media organisations.

 You’ll be expected to have a portfolio of your work, so save yourself time by putting this together as you build up your experience.
 Many budding journalists put this on their website or blog, but beware of copyright restrictions when including copy you wrote when working for media organisations.